Matthew-Hurrell/viva-la-nacho/README.md

 #### Like / Unlike Recipe

-A user can like and unlike a recipe from that recipes specific recipe page.
+A user can like and unlike a recipe from the recipes specific recipe page.
 Each recipe features a heart icon in the top right corner of the main recipe image that can be clicked to like a recipe.
 It can also be clicked again to unlike a recipe.
 When a recipe is liked by a user, the icon changes to a heart with a minus icon.
 Unregistered users cannot like a recipe as they do not have a username.
 A user who is not logged in only sees a heart icon with a minus symbol to suggest it is blocked.
 Clicking the icon is disabled for an unregistered user and has no effect.

 ![Like Recipe](readme/assets/images/like-recipe.png)